Thomas B. Fitzpatrick

-Thomas B. Fitzpatrick (December 19, 1919 – November 16, 2003) was an American dermatologist.
-He was Chairman of the Department of Dermatology at Harvard Medical School and Chief of the Massachusetts General Hospital Dermatology Service from 1959 to 1987.
+Thomas Bernard Fitzpatrick (December 19, 1919 – November 16, 2003) was an American dermatologist.
+He was chairman of the Department of Dermatology at Harvard Medical School and chief of the Massachusetts General Hospital Dermatology Service from 1959 to 1987.
 He has been described as "the father of modern academic dermatology" and as "the most influential dermatologist of the last 100 years", in part because he trained so many of the leaders in the field.

 Early life, education, and career

-Fitzpatrick was born in Madison, Wisconsin, on December 19, 1919.
+Fitzpatrick was born in Madison, Wisconsin, on December 19, 1919, the son of the lumberman Joseph Fitzpatrick (1885–1953) and Grace D. Fitzpatrick (née Lawrence, 1885–1967).
 He earned a bachelor's degree from the University of Wisconsin.
 He then received an M.D. degree from Harvard Medical School, where he became interested in the relatively new specialty of dermatology.
 After an internship at Boston City Hospital he went to the University of Minnesota for a Ph.D. in pathology.
-After two years at the Army Medical Center during World War II, he trained in clinical dermatology at the University of Michigan and the Mayo Clinic.
+After two years at the Army Chemical Center during World War II, he trained in clinical dermatology at the University of Michigan and the Mayo Clinic.

 At the age of 32, fresh out of training, he became Professor and Chair of Dermatology at the University of Oregon.
 In 1959, still only 39, he was named chair of the Dermatology Department at Harvard Medical School, the youngest professor and chair at Harvard.